sohithpydev/sohith/_pages/about.md

 **Research Collaborator / Ongoing Research Intern, Chang Gung University, Taoyuan, Taiwan (Hybrid)** *AUG' 25 - PRESENT*

 Analyzing Influenza A virus RdRp (H5N1) structures to identify and prioritize potential target sites for small-molecule inhibition in this pilot project funded with NT$2,600,000, in collaboration with the Department of Chemical Engineering, IIT Delhi, and RIIS, Okayama University, Japan.
-Developing and implementing an AI-driven virtual screening pipeline for ~10 million compounds to discover cost-effective, orally available inhibitors for avian feed applications under the guidance of PI [Scott C. Schuyler](https://scs03596.wixsite.com/scslab), aiming to reduce zoonotic transmission.
+Developing and implementing an AI-driven virtual screening pipeline for ultralarge library to discover cost-effective, orally available inhibitors for avian feed applications under the guidance of PI [Scott C. Schuyler](https://scs03596.wixsite.com/scslab), and [Prof. Goel](https://www.linkedin.com/in/goelgiitd/) from IIT Delhi, aiming to reduce zoonotic transmission.

 **Previous Experience**